wiiitek/poster-year/src/chart/interpolatedColorsPlugin/README.md

 For example, if you specify black for 'summer' and white for 'winter' the plugin will calculate intermediate gray shades for 'spring' and 'autumn'.

-## Features
+## Algorithm

-1. Accepts partial color definitions for dataset points.
+The algorithm calculates missing colors in a flat array, interpolating between provided colors and wrapping from the last to the first.
+It works as follows:

+1. Identify indices of datapoints with provided colors.
+2. For each segment between two provided colors (including wrap-around from last to first):
-2. Calculates missing colors as an interpolation between provided colors.
+   - Interpolate missing colors evenly between those provided.
-3. Applies the generated color array to the dataset before the chart is created.
+   - Apply generated color array to the dataset before the chart is created.

-## Usage
+## Additional Notes

-1. Add the plugin to your Chart.js configuration.
-2. Specify colors for some data points in your dataset.
-3. The plugin will fill in the rest with interpolated colors.
-4. For first step you can experiment with [complementary colors](https://giggster.com/guide/complementary-colors/)
+1. **Supported Color Format**: Only hex colors (e.g., #23A3F0) are accepted for now.
+2. **Interpolation Type**: Linear interpolation between provided colors, with wrap-around (last to first).
+3. **Single Color Provided**: If only one color is specified, all datapoints use that color.
+4. **Input Source**: The plugin reads input colors directly from datapoints.